 Alien species have long been introduced in Europe, but not all are invasive and their introduction does not threaten European diversity.

 However, due to the considerable increase in trade and strong demand for exotic animals and plants, the threat to the environment is increasing.
 These species can sometimes cause health problems for humans or domestic or wild animals.

 A global issue

 The problem of invasive alien species is global.
-It is also considered as the second leading cause of loss of biodiversity worldwide after the loss of natural habitats (e.g. due to the conversion of these habitats into agricultural areas, industrial areas or areas for human habitation).
+It is also considered to be the second leading cause of biodiversity loss worldwide after the loss of natural habitats (e.g. due to the conversion of these habitats into agricultural areas, industrial areas or areas for human habitation).